 All UMS venues have barrier-free entrances for persons with disabilities.
 Patrons with disabilities or special seating needs should notify the UMS Ticket Office of those needs at the time of ticket purchase.

 UMS will make every effort to accommodate special needs brought to our attention at the performance but requests that these arrangements be made in advance, if at all possible.
 Seating spaces for wheelchair users and their companions are located throughout each venue, and ushers are available to assist patrons, if needed.
 Please explain to the usher how best to assist you.

-Assistive listening devices are available in Hill Auditorium, Rackham Auditorium, Lydia Mendelssohn Theatre, and the Power Center.
+Assistive listening devices are available in Hill Auditorium, Rackham Auditorium, Lydia Mendelssohn Theatre, Power Center, and Arthur Miller Theatre.
 Earphones may be obtained upon arrival.
 Please ask an usher for assistance.

 What are your hours?

 Monday – Friday: 9 am to 5 pm

 Our ticket office will be closed for the holidays November 28 – December 1 and December 21 – January 1.